convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   uniqueness, the 22-product count, mutually exclusive catalog/detail states, every breadcrumb segment, browser Back and visible Back.
 Do not choose an arbitrary first/last card or infer success from merely finding some data.
+- Assert that every visible catalog and detail image has `naturalWidth > 0`.
+  Use portable `resources/...` project paths and `Image.fallbackSrc` for fixture-backed fallbacks; a rendered but broken `img` is a failed result.
 - Run the final acceptance twice with the same persistent browser profile.
 The second launch must reach the catalog and must not remain at active 100/100.
 - In the standalone Playwright output, emit one machine-readable line named